dsoprea/go-exif-knife/README.md

 ## Image Support

-**JPEG, PNG, and TIFF (naturally, since EXIF takes the TIFF structure) are well supported.** A byte-by-byte search will be performed for all other types of file.
+**JPEG, PNG, HEIC, and TIFF (naturally, since EXIF takes the TIFF structure) are well supported.** A byte-by-byte search will be performed for all other types of file.
 Writes are only supported for JEPG and PNG.

 ```